DavidKubiyax/flight-management-server/README.md

 This back-end Node app offers two interfaces running on port `4963`:

-1. Socket.io interface for data update streams on airplanes.
+1. Socket.io interface for data update streams on flights (`EVENT: flight-update`).
-2. HTTP RESTful interface for getting a list of airplanes (`GET /planes`) or a specific airplane (`GET /planes/:id`).
+2. HTTP RESTful interface for getting a list of flights (`GET: /flights`) or a specific flight (`GET: /flights/:flightNumber`).

 ## Important notes: